AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 			CoreInputDeviceTypes.Pen |
 			CoreInputDeviceTypes.Touch;
 	````
+1. Build and run your app.

-1. Open the **SightDetailControl** for a Sight and use the **EnableInkButton** to change the Notes field to an InkCanvas.
+1. Select a Sight in the app, which navigates to the **SightDetailPage** showing details for a Sight and use the **EnableInkButton** that you added at the top right of the Notes field to change notes input to an InkCanvas.

     ![The Simple InkCanvas](Images/notes_inkcanvas.png "The Simple InkCanvas")

     _The simple Notes InkCanvas_

 The default pen for the InkCanvas is a simple black line.
 Right now, we are also not saving the Ink.
 In the next task, we're going to set up an Ink Toolbar to handle pen color, saving, and clearing the Notes Ink Canvas.

 <a name="Ex1Task2"></a>
 ####  Task 2 – Add the Redstone Ink Toolbar ####

 In Redstone, you'll have the option of adding the Redstone Ink Toolbar to any InkCanvas.
 We're going to use a preview of the toolbar for our Notes InkCanvas.
 The toolbar is customizable, so we'll also add our custom Save button to it.

-1. Notice that the `xmlns:c="using:InkToolbarPreview"` namespace has been added to the top-level **UserControl** in **SightDetailControl.xaml**.
+1. Notice that the `xmlns:c="using:InkToolbarPreview"` namespace has been added to the top-level **&lt;Page&gt;** element at the top of **SightDetailPage.xaml**.
 We've added an **InkToolbar** example for image annotation, and it is also using this namespace.
-We've also added the `using InkToolbarPreview` namespace to the **SightsDetailControl** code-behind.
+We've also added the `using InkToolbarPreview` namespace to the **SightDetailPage** code-behind.

-1. Expand the **M2_InkToolbar** snippet after the EnableInkButton in **SightDetailControl.xaml**.
+1. Expand the **M2_InkToolbar** snippet after the EnableInkButton in **SightDetailPage.xaml**.

 	(Code Snippet - _M2_InkToolbar_)
 	<!--mark:1-21-->